yafshar/kim_commands/kim_commands.rst

 Writing material properties computed in LAMMPS to standard KIM property instance format (*kim\_property*)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The OpenKIM system includes a collection of tests, models, predictions, and reference data.
-A test can be a LAMMPS script that couples with an interatomic potential to generate one or more predictions, each of which is associated with a specific material property, and every material property is associated with a property definition (see the
+As explained :ref:`above<kim\_description>`,
+The OpenKIM system includes a collection of Tests (material property calculation codes), Models (interatomic potentials), Predictions, and Reference Data (DFT or experiments).
+Specifically, a KIM Test is a computation that when coupled with a KIM Model generates the prediction of that model for a specific material property rigorously defined by a KIM Property Definition (see the
 `KIM Properties Framework <https://openkim.org/doc/schema/properties-framework/>`_ for further details).
-A prediction of a material property is thus a specific numerical realization of a property definition, referred to as a "property instance."
+A prediction of a material property for a given model is a specific numerical realization of a property definition, referred to as a "Property Instance."
 The objective of the *kim\_property* command is to make it easy to output material properties in a standardized, machine readable, format that can be easily ingested by other programs.
-Additionally, it aims to make it as easy as possible to convert a LAMMPS script that computes a material property into a KIM test.
+Additionally, it aims to make it as easy as possible to convert a LAMMPS script that computes a material property into a KIM Test that can then be uploaded to `openkim.org <https://openkim.org>`_

-A developer interested in creating a KIM test using a LAMMPS script should first determine whether a property definition that applies to their calculation already exists in OpenKIM by searching the `properties page
+A developer interested in creating a KIM Test using a LAMMPS script should first determine whether a property definition that applies to their calculation already exists in OpenKIM by searching the `properties page
 <https://openkim.org/properties>`_.
 If none exists, it is possible to use a